Floating Licenses

 |

-- It starts the TurboFloat Server immediately.
+- Initiates the TurboFloat Server instantly after installation.

 Configuration¶